Wednesday, July 22, 2009

 9) "It wasn't time."
 I've heard this one a lot.
 It's like saying there's some pre-destined date (set by God presumably) like ...
 June 2014.
 And if I even dare try to have a baby before then it will always end in disaster - because it wasn't time.
 God does not micromanage our lives in this way.
 This one is particularly annoying when you say it to someone whose biological clock is winding down fast due to age or health problems.
 Please ... think before you say something so stupid.

+8) "God doesn't give us more than we can handle."
 Look around - LOTS of people have more than they can handle.
 If you're not one of them right now, be thankful and refrain from spouting useless platitudes.

-7) "Things happen for a reason" This one I find less annoying because it's true - things DO happen for a reason.
+7) "Things happen for a reason" This one I find a little less annoying because it's true - things DO happen for a reason.
 In my view, the reasons or causes of tragedy (cancer, car accidents, whatever it may be) should be studied with the objective of finding the root cause so we can try to prevent them or minimize their damage.
 Of course, that's not what the well-meaning people who say this are driving at, but let's at least give them credit for not being flat-out wrong.

-4) "He/She's is a better place" Lots of people like to say this, but it's really more appropriate for situations where the deceased was very elderly and/or in severe and prolonged pain without hope of recovery.
+4) "He/She's is in a better place" Lots of people like to say this, but it's really more appropriate for situations where the deceased was very elderly and/or in severe and prolonged pain without hope of recovery.
 And even in these situations I'm not sure if the bereaved family would appreciate this sentiment.
 I know people mean well when they say it, but is my family really such a horrible place for my baby to be?
 Yes, this world is an awful place - and that is why we need little children to brighten it up!
 Stop and think about how you would feel if your child or children were in "a better place".

 3) "You're young, you can have another" This one is very upsetting to me.
 First of all, babies are individuals and cannot simply be replaced.
 Secondly, no one, no matter what their age or health status can be assured of having another one.
 And the very distressing fact is that women who lose babies are the ones most likely to lose MORE babies.
 You almost certainly don't know the whole story about the cause of the loss, the woman's age, fertility, or health.
 You should never say this to anyone.